Effective Change Management Models In 2024

 John Kotter's model provides a comprehensive roadmap for leading organisational change.
 Its eight steps offer a structured approach to managing change effectively:

-- Create a Sense of Urgency: Establish why change is necessary and create a compelling reason for people to get on board.
+- Create a Sense of Urgency: Establish why change is necessary and create a compelling reason for people to join the movement.

 - Form a Powerful Guiding Coalition: Assemble a diverse team of influential individuals who can champion the change effort.